“Democratic representation of ‘We The People’ requires an accurate ascertainment of who ‘We The People’ are.” ~Arab American Institute

 Lastly, a “Native Hawaiian or Other Pacific Islander” is a person having “origins in any of the original peoples of Hawaii, Guam, Samoa, or other Pacific Islands.”

-Of course, one can always write in the blank space provided in the census questionnaire their own self-identifying term, but that would be merely self-gratifying since odds are almost nil that enough people will fill in the same term to have any impact on the policies intended to use this data.
+Of course, one can always write in the blank space provided in the census questionnaire their own self-identifying term, but that would be merely self-gratifying since the odds are almost nil that enough people will fill in the same term to have any impact on the policies intended to use this data.
 However, some people may gain more clarity on their heritage and lineage through an interest in their ancestry and family history.
 The motivation might not be for a profitable reason but pure curiosity.
 People like them tend to take the assistance of portals like Genealogy Bank (check this out if interested) that might have a database of census records and can help people track their family line, ancestors, race, and place of origin.

 Census aside, my identity happens to be Palestinian-American, or is that American-Palestinian?
 Since I’m not a Native American, my “American” part needs expanded even further.
 It’s Lebanese-American.
 I guess that makes me Palestinian-Lebanese-American.
 Does it matter?
 Yes!
 Well, not really.
 Then again, it depends on the day and which part is in the current space.
 Does this dual-hyphenated identity neatly fit in the identity space of a person’s mind or relevant census categories?
 No, but who cares; this is me.